drummonds/sceco/content/docs/Campaign2024/_index.md

 [Number 6 Old planning applications](static/2023-6scs/6scs/6scs_planning_1950-1997.pdf)

 Old applications do constrain the nuisance.
 It is misleading to say that there were no noise orders on previous operations as the first [noise abatement][] act was in 1960.
 This defines that a statutory nuisance can be due to noise or vibration.
-They were however not at all comprehenseive or fully enforceable.
+They were however not at all comprehensive or fully enforceable.

 ## Noise impact